ismailkatilo/ismailkatilo/README.md

 - 👋 Hi, I’m @ismailkatilo
 - 👀 I’m passionate about technology
-- 🌱 I’m ccurrently diving into the world of DevOps!
+- 🌱 I’m currently diving into the world of DevOps!
 - 💞️ I'm excited to learn how to automate and streamline software development processes
 - 📫 Let's connect!   esmailatelo@yahoo.com